-In this paper, we show such a crucial gap between DNNs and BNNs can be bridged by modeling of the neuron correlations within each layer of DNNs.
-By leveraging biologically inspired learning rules in neuroscience and graph theories, we propose a novel Biologically-Enhanced Artificial Neuronal assembly (BEAN) regularization that can enforce dependencies among neurons in dense layers of DNNs without altering the conventional architecture.
-Specifically, the advantages are threefold:
+In this paper, we bridge such a crucial gap between DNNs and BNNs by modeling the neuron correlations within each layer of DNNs.
+Leveraging biologically inspired learning rules in neuroscience and graph theory, we propose a novel Biologically-Enhanced Artificial Neuronal assembly (BEAN) regularization that can enforce dependencies among neurons in dense layers of DNNs without substantially altering the conventional architecture.
+The resultant advantages are threefold: